 Two years later, in 1872, both moved to Kaiser Wilhelms University of Strasbourg 1.

 At the age of 30, in 1875 he became Professor of Physics at the Academy of Stuttgart-Hohenheim in Württemberg, which granted him German citizenship 1.
 This appointment was also short-lived, and Wilhelm moved back to Strasbourg in 1876 as Professor of Theoretical Physics, back at Kaiser Wilhelms University.

 Following significant publications, he moved in 1879 to the Justus von Liebig University of Giessen, where he was given the opportunity to design a new department.

-In 1888 he moved one last time to the Physical Institute at the University of Würzburg (city in region of Franconia, Northern Bavaria, Germany) where he was to make the discovery he is most famous for.
+In 1888 he moved to the Physical Institute at the University of Würzburg (city in region of Franconia, Northern Bavaria, Germany) where he was to make the discovery he is most famous for.

 Discovery of x-rays

 Towards the end of 1895 Wilhelm became interested in the physical properties of cathode ray tubes, and began amassing relevant experimental equipment.

 On Friday, 8 November 1895 Wilhelm was reproducing earlier work using low output Lenard tubes, whereby fluorescence was visible on a screen coated with barium platinocyanide.
 He moved on to a higher output Hittorf-Crookes tube, and reproduced the same phenomenon on a screen located near the tube.
 What he noticed, while in the darkened room, was similar fluorescence arising from another barium platinocyanide-coated screen over a meter away, far further than cathode ray tubes were known to work.
 Despite moving the screen even further, fluorescence was still visible 1.